kden/kden.github.io/sunlight-sensor/SensorHardwareV2.md

 ### TP4056 Module and LiPo Battery

-ChatGPT recommended I get a 3.7V 1200mAh LiPo battery [Amazon], and a TP4056 5V 1A Lithium Battery Charger Module Charging Board with Dual Protection Functions.
-[Amazon]  I could add a solar panel to keep it charged it at some later date.
+ChatGPT recommended I get a 3.7V 1200mAh LiPo battery [[Amazon]](https://www.amazon.com/dp/B07TWHHCNK), and a TP4056 5V 1A Lithium Battery Charger Module Charging Board with Dual Protection Functions. [[Amazon]](https://www.amazon.com/dp/B07PKND8KG)  I could add a solar panel to keep it charged it at some later date.

 When I got to the point that I was successfully sending sensor data via WiFi to my REST API, I decided it was time to hook up the battery.
 I had it ready in my hands.
 I started by interrogating ChatGPT again.
 Although I used Gemini for most of my code questions, I found ChatGPT more helpful in higher level questions or questions that required recent knowledge, like information about hardware components.